Dedham Pottery: History

+Maude Davenport, who was raised on Greenlodge Street in Dedham, is regarded as the company's most skilled decorator.
+The company closed in 1942 when J. Milton Robterson, Hugh's grandson, accepted a commission into the U.S. Navy and liquidated all the companies remaining pieces through a half price sale at Gimbel's in New York City.
+Reproductions made by the Potting Shed, Inc. began being produced in 1977.

+The building burned to the ground in the 1970s.

 Patterns

 The most common and recognizable design is a repeating crouching rabbit referred to as "the Dedham rabbit".
 The rabbits crouch on the ground with their ears back and in between each rabbit stands a vegetable stalk which a former workman has claimed to be a Brussels sprout.
 There are generally 10 rabbits in total and are spaced out evenly in a clockwise rotation.
 The Dedham rabbit design had been drawn by Miss Alice Morse and J. Lindon Smith of the Museum of Fine Arts School in Boston.
 Other designs featured elephants, dolphins, polar bears, chicks, swans, turtles, ducks, butterflies, lilies, clover, and mushrooms.
 During its span of production, Dedham Pottery created over fifty patterns for dinnerware and serving pieces.